akkadotnet/getakka.net/src/wiki/What is Akka.md

 ## Scalable, distributed real-time transaction processing

-We believe that writing correct concurrent, fault-tolerant and scalable applications is too hard.
+We believe that writing correct concurrent, fault-tolerant and scalable applications is too hard: {{site.twitter_url}}

 Most of the time, that's because we are using the wrong tools and the wrong level of abstraction.
 Akka is here to change that.

 By using the Actor Model, we raise the abstraction level and provide a better platform to build scalable, resilient and responsive applications—see the [Reactive Manifesto](http://www.reactivemanifesto.org/) for more details.

 For fault-tolerance we adopt the "let it crash" model which the telecom industry has used with great success to build applications that self-heal and systems that never stop.
 Actors also provide the abstraction for transparent distribution and the basis for truly scalable and fault-tolerant applications.